IGSIO/openigtlink.github.com/protocols/v3_proposal.md

 * The _meta\_data_ section contains pairs of `key` and `value` strings.
 Keys are ASCII string, while values can be stored using different encodings.

+## Protocol changes
+A handshaking mechanism is needed to negotiate the version capabilities of client and server during a connection.
+Towards this end, server implementing any OpenIGTLink protocol version greater than 3 will respond to command messages with the server's current OpenIGTLink protocol version that is implemented.

+An example:
+Server is v3, client is v3.
+Client sends v3 COMMAND message with command name "Version"

 ## Messaging Format

 ### Overall Message Format